camera angles and shot types

 Full Shot

-A shot that is being used a lot less today.
+A type of shot that is being used a lot less today.
 Its primary use is when you want to connect the character to its location.
 It’s a hard shot when to edit with. especially because it reveals too much of the background.
 If for example we have a dialogue scene, we can see the second character in the shot of the other, and that can make it difficult for the continuity of the editing.
 The biggest advantage of the shot is that it allows the actor to use his body language.

 Full Shot